ckapak/sei-project-2/README.md

 </ol>
 ​
 **<h2>Deployment</h2>**
-This website is deployed on Heroku at https://crimecheck.herokuapp.com/ ​
+This website is deployed on Heroku at https://ga-sei-project.herokuapp.com/.
+​
 **<h2>Getting Started</h2>**
 Use the clone button to download the website source code.
 From the root directory type 'npm run server' in the terminal.
 The project will run on localhost:8000.
 ​
 **<h2>Website Architecture</h2>**
-The app is composed of a Homepage that contains a map provided by Mapbox, crime data API is provided by the Metropolitan Police and a search option that filters through the crime categories.
+The app is composed of a Homepage that contains a map provided by Mapbox, a crime data API is provided by the Metropolitan Police and a search option that filters through the crime categories.

 <img src="https://i.imgur.com/bSWocIj.png">
 ​
 **<h2>1.
 Home/Index Page</h2>**
-​
 ​
 <p>a.
 A section with a select/dropdown menu that lists the specific categories available on the API – the user can select a category and type in the postcode , click the “Filter Crime” button and will be shown the number of found crimes and their placement of the map with red dots as the markers.</p>
 <p>b.
 The second section consists of the map provided by the MapBox that has features as “Marker”, “Popup” and “Geocoder” attached to it. </p>